infiniticio/docs.infinitic.io/content/en/workflows/sequential.md

 </alert>

-A workflow only need to know tasks signature. it uses an internal `newTask` function to create a [stub](https://en.wikipedia.org/wiki/Method_stub) from the task interface:
+A workflow only need to know tasks signature to dispatch tasks.

+We use an internal `newTask` function to create a [stub](https://en.wikipedia.org/wiki/Method_stub) from a task interface.
+Syntaxicly, this stub can be used as an implementation of the task:

 <code-group><code-block label="Java" active>